nejdetckenobi/gimme-that/README.md

 #### Easy way

-Linux users, after the installation, run `gimmeconf` and you should be OK.
+Linux users uses Debian/Ubuntu based distros, after the installation, run `gimmeconf` and you should be OK.
+For CentOS, please follow [this tutorial](https://linux-audit.com/install-clamav-on-centos-7-using-freshclam/) then take the hard way.
-If you're not, then you should try the hard way.
+For all else - or if you're not OK with that - then you should try the hard way.

 #### Hard way